boumi21/mkwtas-website/README.md

 ### Non-Dev
 - #### I have a Github account
-You can create issues explaining the bug, mistake or new functionnality you would like to be added.
+You can create an [issue](https://github.com/boumi21/mkwtas-website/issues) explaining the bug, mistake or new functionnality you would like to be added.
 - #### I don't have a Github account (and I don't want to create one) You can join the community [Discord](https://mkwtas.com/discord/) and ask for wanted changes here.

 ### Dev
-How to contribute wiki
+Soon

 ## Last word